PoCInnovation/Workshops/ai/X.Gradio interface/README.md

 - `linear2`: the second linear layer
 - `linear3`: the third linear layer

+You can use [this documentation](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) for the convolutions

 Create a forward method that will receive the input of your model and use the model variables.

 ## Step 4: Implement the training